 So-called "co-benefit" techniques are capable of achieving some mercury reductions at many coal-powered plants.
-Systems that have been installed to reduce emissions of SO2, NO_x, and PM sometimes can be operated to make some reductions in mercury emissions.
-Some NO_x control devices can enhance the ability of SO2 controls to reduce mercury emissions.
-At plants that have already installed technologies to remove SO2 and NO_x pollution, optimizing these control systems to reduce mercury represents an extremely low-cost means to make a partial reduction in mercury emissions.
+Systems that have been installed to reduce emissions of $SO_2$ , $NO_x$ , and PM sometimes can be operated to make some reductions in mercury emissions.
+Some $NO_x$ control devices can enhance the ability of $SO_2$ controls to reduce mercury emissions.
+At plants that have already installed technologies to remove $SO_2$ and $NO_x$ pollution, optimizing these control systems to reduce mercury represents an extremely low-cost means to make a partial reduction in mercury emissions.
 The potential for capturing mercury varies greatly at individual plants depending on the control systems, the plant and the type of coal burned.

-Recent research indicates that at certain EGUs with particular control technology configurations burning certain bituminous coals, optimizing controls for PM, NO_x and SO_2 emissions for mercury removal may capture more than 90 percent of mercury in the coal.
-Such remarkable capture efficiencies have been obtained using SCR for NO_x control and wet flue gas desulfurization (FGD) for SO_2 control on a handful of plants burning bituminous coal, including the Mecklenburg Cogeneration Facility in Virginia and the Logan Generating Plant in New Jersey.
+At specific plants, recent research indicates that at certain EGUs with particular control technology configurations burning certain bituminous coals, optimizing controls for PM, $NO_x$ and $SO_2$ emissions for mercury removal may capture more than 90 percent of mercury in the coal.
+Such remarkable capture efficiencies have been obtained using selective catalytic reduction (SCR) for $NO_x$ control and wet flue gas desulfurization (FGD) for $SO_2$ control on a handful of plants burning bituminous coal, including the Mecklenburg Cogeneration Facility in Virginia and the Logan Generating Plant in New Jersey.

-High "co-benefit" mercury capture has been demonstrated at EGUs equipped with scrubbers to control SO2 and fabric filters for PM control, but only a handful of EGUs in the United States (about 14 percent) have fabric filters.
-Since ACI, especially halogenated carbon sorbents, can accomplish approximately the same capture of mercury at a cost two orders of magnitude smaller, it seems unlikely that many additional scrubbers or fabric filters will be installed to achieve mercury "co-benefits."
+High "co-benefit" mercury capture has been demonstrated at EGUs equipped with scrubbers to control SO2 and fabric filters for PM control, but only a handful of EGUs have fabric filters.
+Since ACI can accomplish approximately the same capture of mercury at a cost two orders of magnitude smaller, it seems unlikely that additional fabric filters will be installed to achieve mercury "co-benefits."

 Whether optimized SCR and scrubbers used in tandem can remove mercury from subbituminous and lignite coals remains to be seen.
 Scrubbers only effectively capture mercury in its oxidized form as mercury chloride or another mercury halogen.
-They are incapable of capturing the insoluble elemental mercury.
+They are incapable of capturing elemental mercury.
 Better reduction rates may be attainable for lower rank coals when additional halogenated sorbents are injected into the flue gas in units fitted with an SCR and a wet FGD.
-The additional halogen (often bromine or iodine) may increase existing concentrations of oxidized mercury in the flue gas to levels sufficient for realizing reductions.
-So far, however, the co-benefits achieved have been much lower on other plant configurations and coal types other than bituminous.
+The additional halogen (often bromine) may increase existing concentrations of oxidized mercury in the flue gas to levels sufficient for realizing reductions.
+So far, however, the co-benefits achieved have been much lower on other plant configurations and coal types than bituminous.
 Other chemical additives that minimize re-emissions of mercury from wet FGD systems currently in use at European coal-fired power plants, as well as other enhancements, are also being tested in the United States.

 According to EPA, more than one-third of the mercury from coal burned by electric generating plants is currently captured in existing systems installed to control other pollutants.
-Many more plants are currently installing NO_x and SO_2 controls to meet regulatory requirements for those pollutants.
-Though far from achieving desirable or reasonably attainable mercury emission reductions, co-benefit techniques offer the opportunity to obtain significantly more than the 21-percent reduction in the total industry emissions targeted by EPA's CAMR.
+Many more plants are currently installing $NO_x$ and $SO_2$ controls to meet regulatory requirements for those pollutants.
+Though far from achieving desirable or reasonably attainable mercury emission reductions, co-benefit techniques offer the opportunity to obtain significantly more than the 29-percent reduction in the total industry emissions targeted by EPA's CAMR.